ChardThe3rd/NFL-EPA-Project/README.md

 ## Model Outcomes and Acknowledgements
 * What are our insights from the various model runs?
 All data was too much noise?
 * Turnovers are too unpredictable
-* Models WITH EPA provided a higher accuracy result
+* Models with EPA provided a higher accuracy result
 * We have no ‘soft factors’ accounted for such as weather, home field advantage, etc.

 ## Correlation Between Team EPA and Making the Playoffs